-- You will receive an email with an invitation to join our online services platform, TheraNest.
+Once we have determined Spot to Talk is the right fit for you, you will receive an email with an invitation to join our online services platform, TheraNest.
 A custom login request will be sent to you that will provide you with access to your Client Portal.
-Within the Portal you will be able to review forms, fill out any necessary intake paperwork, and access the link to your intake session.
-Parents and other family members will have their log-ins to their client portal, so anything you fill out remains confidential.
-If you decide to work with Spot to Talk, your therapist, who was personally selected to meet your needs, will contact you.
+Within this portal you will be able to review forms, fill out any necessary intake paperwork, and provide payment for sessions as necessary.
+Once all your paperwork has been completed, you and your therapist will move forward with scheduling your initial appointment.

 Individual therapy sessions typically last between 45 minutes to an hour.
 At Spot to Talk, we value ensuring each individual we work with has the time they need to feel supported, heard, and productive in their therapy sessions.
 Your therapist will help you determine the best length of session and frequency of sessions that matches the needs of your situation.
 If you have any particular requests for length of time or frequency of sessions, please share these thoughts with your therapist.